KilianKegel/FatherlessAmerica/README.md

 find reason to believe in, fatherhood as a distinctive domain of male activity.

 The core question is simple: Does every child need a father?
-Increasingly, our society’s answer is “no,” or at least “not necessarily.”
+Increasingly, our society's answer is "no," or at least "not necessarily."
 Few idea shifts in this century are as consequential as this one.
 At stake is nothing less than what it means to be a man, who our children will be, and what kind of society we will become.